test test tse

 Water restrictions are enforced through council bylaws.
 Wellington Water recommend the level of restrictions for our council owners to implement.

 Rain helps us fill the storage lakes during winter, so we can use it during summer when river levels drop.
 But this storage has a limit – once it’s full, it’s full, and more rain in winter doesn’t change that.
+We've got to be careful to conserve the water in the storage lakes, and not use too much, too fast.

+But heavy rain can be just as bad as not enough!
 We’re only able to take water from the rivers when they’re above a certain water level.
-But heavy rain can be just as bad as not enough!
 When there’s short bursts of heavy rain, it can fill rivers with dirt, sticks and debris.
 This makes it harder to treat (make safe to drink) and risks blocking the pipe and tunnels that supply the treatment plants.
 This means that sudden downpours are much less helpful than they seem.

 Currently, the two storage lakes (the Macaskill Lakes, at Te Mārua) store up to 3.35 billion litres of water – enough to supplement supply for 2 – 3 months in summer.
 Wellington Water and our council owners are progressing plans to increase the available water storage.